authelia/authelia/docs/configuration/authentication/ldap.md

 In addition to the duration notation, you may provide the value `always` or `disable`.
 Setting to `always` is the same as setting it to 0 which will refresh on every request, `disable` turns the feature off, which is not recommended.
-This completely prevents Authelia from refreshing this information, and it would only be refreshed when the user session gets destroyed by other means like inactivity or logging out and in.
+This completely prevents Authelia from refreshing this information, and it would only be refreshed when the user session gets destroyed by other means like inactivity, session expiration, or logging out and in.

 This value can be any value including 0, setting it to 0 would automatically refresh the session on every single request.
 This means Authelia will have to contact the LDAP backend every time an element on a page loads which could be substantially costly.
+It's a trade-off between load and security that you should adapt according to your own security policy.

 ## Important notes